6 Illuminating Stats Reveal the Future of Selling

-Our 2022 State of Sales APAC report surveyed 2,250 buyers and 2,250 sellers – 750 buyers and 750 sellers in each of Australia, India, and Singapore.
-Here are 6 stats from the report offer a glimpse of how sales tech is changing the buying process and how top performers are thriving in this new world.
+Our State of Sales report surveyed almost 15,000 buyers and sellers across 11 countries: Australia, Brazil, Canada, France, Germany, India, Mexico, the Netherlands, Singapore, the United Kingdom, and the United States.
+Here are 6 stats from the report that offer a glimpse of how sales tech is changing the buying process and how top sellers are thriving in this new world.

-Nearly three-quarters (71%) of top performers say they “always” perform research before reaching out to prospects (compared to just 50% for other sellers).
+More than three-quarters (76%) of top performers say they “always” perform research before reaching out to prospects (compared to just 47% for other sellers).

 Keeping tabs on your buyers is crucial:

 More than eight in 10 sellers (81%) say they have had deals lost or stalled in the past 12 months due to a key stakeholder leaving a client or prospect company.

 Virtual selling is here to stay:

 About 1/3 of sellers (31%) say that they have closed deals over $500,000 without ever meeting the buyer face to face.

 Almost half of sellers (45%) say their biggest data challenge is incomplete data.

 89% of buyers say they are more likely to consider a brand if a seller changes the buyer’s way of thinking.